 National Immigration Policies

 Many national immigration reform advocates were hoping the controversy surrounding Arizona's new law would help put the emphasis on the need for a comprehensive federal reform law.
 But as of 2017, no such reform has been introduced nor acted upon.

 Public Safety Concerns

 Because of fears the law would have discouraged illegal immigrants from reporting criminal activity, there was a concern over public safety.
 Unauthorized residents, who fear being prosecuted, could have put others at risk by not reporting such activities.

 "Piggy Back" Affect

 Following the passage of Arizona's (now mostly defunct) S.B.
 1070, a growing number of states followed suit.
 Legislators in at least five states including Pennsylvania, Minnesota, South Carolina, Rhode Island, and Mississippi have introduced laws mirroring the Arizona immigration law.
 But most of those efforts also were challenged and/or curtailed following actions in the courts.

 Several Arizona police officers also filed lawsuits against the state claiming that they are required to enforce a law that could potentially cause liability on themselves.

 Arizona has created a tangle of federal and state regulations relating to immigrants and immigration status.
 Now, more than ever before, the assistance of a legal professional can make an enormous difference.
-Contact a local attorney for a free initial case assessment to learn how they can help defend you against these and other charges.
+Contact a local immigration attorney and learn more about your rights as they relate to your particular situation.